-Leonard Wantchekon is professor of Politics and associated faculty in the economics department at Princeton University.
+Leonard Wantchekon is Professor of Politics and International Affairs, and as well an Associated Faculty in the Economics Department at Princeton University.
 His research is broadly focused on Political Economy and development economics particularly in Africa, and his specific interests include experimental studies on democracy and governance, resource curse, and long-term social impact of historical events.
 He is the author of numerous publications in leading academic journals, including “The Slave Trade and the Origins of Mistrust in Africa” (with Nathan Nunn), in the American Economic Review; “The Paradox of “Warlord” Democracy: A Theoretical Investigation,” in the American Political Science Review (2004); Clientelism and Voting Behavior: A Field Experiment in Benin, World Politics (2003) as well as “Electoral Competition under the Threat of Political Unrest” (with Matthew Ellman) in the Quarterly Journal of Economics (2000).

 Leonard earned his PhD from Northwestern University.

 Featured Affiliate Interview

 We are interested in improving math aspirations and learning, particularly among girls… We hope that this [program] will inspire parents to invest more in their daughters’ education, and that girls learn the cognitive and non-cognitive skills needed to cope with adolescence and do well in math.

 Why did you become interested in development economics?

 Growing up in rural Benin, I was an aspiring math teacher and political activist from the age of sixteen.
 I majored in math as an undergraduate and during my studies, a friend gave me a copy of Marx’s Das Kapital.
 I really liked it–despite being very ideological, the combination of history, philosophy, politics, and economics was captivating.